kan01234/post/_posts/2025-06-22-qr-payment-system-design-2.md

 categories: system-design
 ---

-# System Design: Scale the QR Code Payment System using the Saga Pattern

 Scale the QR Code Payment System using the Saga Pattern, which is ideal when:

 - You want to loosen coupling between services